Athletics-Russia misses deadline to pay doping fine

 It said, however, that this process would again be suspended if half of the fine was not paid by July 1.

-The Russian federation told TASS agency on Thursday that the fine had not been paid as of July 2, a day after the federation's president said it did not have sufficient funds to do so.
+The Russian federation told TASS agency on Thursday that the fine had not been paid, a day after the federation's president said it did not have sufficient funds to do so.

+World Athletics later confirmed that the payment had yet to be made and that it had not been provided with "any information on when the monies may be paid, despite reminders and correspondence with the federation."

+It said the federation had missed the deadline to pay $5 million of the fine and $1.31 million in legal and other costs.

 The federation was suspended in 2015 after a report commissioned by the World Anti-Doping Agency (WADA) found evidence of mass doping among track and field athletes in the country.